GSA-TTS/FAC-transition-site/src/status/index.md

 ## March 25, 2024

-[Search](https://app.fac.gov/dissemination/search/) is now fully functional and available for users.
+[Search](https://app.fac.gov/dissemination/search/) is now fully restored and available for users.
+We split search functionality into two pages:

+* [Basic search](https://app.fac.gov/dissemination/search/): supports real-time search.
+We recommend this page for auditors and auditees who would like to confirm their submissions are complete.
+* [Advanced search](https://app.fac.gov/dissemination/search/advanced/): supports search features typically required by federal users.
+Updated nightly.

 If you have questions about search, please [contact the FAC helpdesk.](https://support.fac.gov/hc/en-us/requests/new)